npc-riddlah/win_cloudimage_builder/README.md

     -i or --image	: Path of final raw image.
-Where we store it -m or --mount	: Path of directory, where image will be mounted -s or --size	: Size of the final image (At example: 20G) -I or --iso		: Path to reference Windows ISO image -w or --winpeiso	: Path to prepared WinPE ISO that will create bcd storage -n or --name	: Name of Windows in WIM image (Windows Server 2022 SERVERSTANDARD at example) -u or --unattendxml	: Path to unattend.xml
+Where we store it -m or --mount	: Path of directory, where image will be mounted -s or --size	: Size of the final image (At example: 20G) -S or --sizeinit	: Initial size of image.
+Using only on installation proccess.
+Will be resized to --size at the end.
+    -I or --iso	: Path to reference Windows ISO image -w or --winpeiso	: Path to prepared WinPE ISO that will create bcd storage -n or --name	: Name of Windows in WIM image (Windows Server 2022 SERVERSTANDARD at example) -u or --unattendxml	: Path to unattend.xml